Why Low Power Matters in Digital Design

 150-300W TDP

-Data center chips face power constraints from cooling capacity and electricity costs rather than batteries.
-A single server rack consumes 20-40kW, and cooling that heat adds significant operational expense.
+Even high-performance data center chips face power constraints—not from batteries, but from cooling capacity and electricity costs.
+A single server rack can consume 20-40kW, and cooling that heat is expensive.

 For mobile devices, power directly translates to user experience:

-- Battery capacity grows ~5% per year while feature demands grow exponentially
+- Battery capacity grows slowly (~5% per year) while feature demands grow exponentially

-- User expectations: All-day battery life is the baseline
+- User expectations: All-day battery life is the minimum acceptable standard

 - Form factor: Thinner devices mean smaller batteries